Equalle/TimeMAtricks/README.md

 ### Start the plugin
 Launch: Click the TimeMAtricks icon in the command line
 Configure Storage: Press "Settings" and set the MAtricks pool start number
-Set Master: Enter a master number and select "Timing Master" or "Speed Master"
+Set Master: select "Timing Master" or "Speed Master" and enter a master number

 #### Add MAtricks:
 Toggle "MAtricks 1" on
 Enter a name (e.g., "in, out and long")
-Set rate (0.25 = quarter speed, 1 = normal, 2 = double speed)
+Set rate (0.25 = 1/4th of the Timing Master speed, or 1/4 beat of the SpeedMaster BPM)
 Start Plugin: Click "Plugin On"
 Control: Move your master fader to see the effects respond in real-time
-How It Works
-MAtricks Triplets
-For each named MAtricks, the plugin creates 3 variations:

-YourName 1
-YourName 2
-YourName 3

 #### Timing Calculation
 Timing Master: Direct time values (0-10 seconds)
-Speed Master: BPM to quarter note conversion
+Speed Master: BPM to 1/4 note conversion
 Rate Multipliers: Individual rates per MAtricks (0.01x - 9.99x)
 Overall Scale: Global scaling factor (0.125× to 8×)
 Fade Split: Configurable fade/delay ratio